Gas and electricity: Introduction

 Further changes were made from 1 January 2011 including an extension in scope to heat and cooling supplied via a network.
 This applies to communal heating and air-conditioning systems which, elsewhere in the EU, can involve cross-border supplies.
 However, the change is unlikely to have any practical effect in the UK.
 Consequently this guidance continues to refer only to gas and electricity.
 Nevertheless, any reference to natural gas and electricity applies equally to heat and cooling.

 The changes also included adjustments to the scope of the existing rules as they apply to natural gas.
-You can find out more about these changes in VAT Information Sheet 21/10 (Place of supply of natural gas and electricity (also heat and cooling))
+You can find out more about these changes in VAT Notice: 701/19 fuel and power.

 This special VAT treatment goes beyond the place of supply and affects other areas of the tax.
 Some of these other aspects are covered in this manual (see VATPOSG5800) and others elsewhere.
 You will therefore also need to consult the manuals covering